stackpearson/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website still uses fixed layouts, but is tailored to specific screen width by utilizing media queries at desired breakpoints.
+A fully responsive website will use a fluid layouts with a combination of media queries (if needed) to make pages adaptable to a wider variety of screen sizes and devices.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that the 1st code created will be designed for a mobile device.
+This is then scaled up to fit tablet & desktop sized screens.
+Desktop first is the opposite.
+Code is created with a desktop sized viewport in mind.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Standard font size is for browsers is 16px.
+Setting the HTML to 62.5 % means that our base value is 10px making conversions with rem easy to calculate since they have a base of 10.
+Ex, 1rem would equal 10px, 2.5rem would be 25px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing allows you to save time by writing CSS in a more localized (nested) way using shortcuts like mixins or variables that reduce the amount of code you ultimately need to write.
+It also opens up new tools to point out syntax errors & other issues with your code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite part of preprocessing is nesting.
+It lets me very easily see (and control) what styles belong to what classes because they're laid out very similar to how the HTML is.
+Nesting also gave me some trouble when it came to parametric mix ins (my most troubled area of pre-processing).
+When using mix in's I've learned to pay very close attention to how I apply them.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.